 - Will airport restaurants be open when I visit?

 o Airport restaurants and retailers are open, but with reduced operating hours and food service.
-Full service restaurants may have their seating areas closed, but still offer carry-out options.
+Full service restaurants may have their seating areas closed or limited, but still offer carry-out options.
 More information can be found here.

 - Should I wear a mask?